aryakaul/simdigree/labnotebook.md

 #### 2018-07-12
 Added output functionality where I also output the genotype matrix and the snp effects column vector.
 Also patched some bugs with `pedigree` function and dealing with denovo mutations.

-NOW next on list is the multipple founders stuff
+NOW next on list is the multiple founders stuff

+#### 2018-07-13 to 2018-07-15

+Multiple founders has been coded.
+I have run 100 trials on each of the pedigree clinical cases, as well as, the pedigree structures provided before.
+In addition, I generated 100 novel pedigrees.

+#### 2018-07-16

+Today I will comment EVERYTHING